Add a New Cast Member

 For appearances, someone's role can be specified e.g. "Himself - Host", "Himself - Narrator (voice)", "Herself - Doctor", "Herself - Guitar, Drums, Keyboards".

-(voice) should be used for animation and voice-only narrators.
+(voice) should be appended to the character name for animation and voice-only narrators.

-(uncredited) should be added for cast members uncredited on screen.
+(uncredited) should be appended for cast members uncredited on screen.

-(archive footage) should be added for footage of a person that is not alive, not directly interviewed in a documentary, or when a clip from a movie is used in a different movie.
+(archive footage) should be appended for footage of a person that is not alive, not directly interviewed in a documentary, or when a clip from a movie is used in a different movie.

 The cast of movies with multiple segments should be credited using the "Danny Jacobs (segment "The Box")" format.

-(as Credited Name) should only be used when absolutely necessary.
-For example adults actors with very generic names e.g. Giongy Fodor (as Erica).
-Alternative names should always be added directly on the profiles.
+(as Credited Name) should never be used.
+Alternative names should always be added directly on the profile.

 Sort Cast Members